 You can find important dates and general information in many locations.
 You can check on InSite before you actually log in - look to the right hand side of the screen for a list of important dates.
-You can also check the DVC Calendars page, which has links for the Academic Calendar, and semester important dates.
+You can also check the DVC Calendars page, which has links for the Academic Calendar and important dates per term.
 You can view class cancellations here as well.

 A fax machine can be found in the Student Life Office, located in the Margaret Lesher Student Union.
 Faxes are $1 per page for domestic faxes.
 Cash only.

 If you have lost something on campus, you should check with Police Services.
 They are located next to Parking Lot 1, near the Math building.
 Similarly, found items can be handed in to Police Services or to someone at the Welcome Services desk, who will then take it to Police Services for you.

 Please visit the page for the Makeup Testing Center for more information on how to make up for a test.
-The location of the center can change each semester.
+The location of the center can change each term.

 You can request your official transcript online via InSite, or by submitting a Transcript Request Form in person to someone at the Admissions and Records window.
 A detailed breakdown can be found here, with information on processing times and fees.

 Submit a Prerequisite Equivalency Form alongside evidence that you have completed said prerequisites elsewhere, to Admissions and Records.
 Prerequisite Equivalency Forms are used if you have taken the equivalent course at another school.
 Complete the Challenge Form, provided by Admissions and Records, if you have learned the required skills through other means.

 You can submit a Pass/No Pass Petition before 25 percent of your course is completed, to Admissions and Records.
 Deadline dates can be find by accessing "My Class Schedule" on the InSite portal after logging in.
 Check "Deadline dates" beneath each class to view the Pass/No Pass deadline.